WaqasSiddique02/C-Programming/README.md

 Object-Oriented Programming is a paradigm widely used in software development, and C++ is a powerful language that supports OOP principles.
 This repository serves as a resource for learning and practicing OOP concepts in C++.

 ## How to Use
-You can browse the code examples and exercises directly in the GitHub repository.
-To run the code locally, clone the repository to your machine:
+You can simply copy the code from here to your compiler to run it